Last modified: Aug 13, 2024

 Doors in cars may have various features that enhance their functionality, convenience, safety, or appearance.
 Some of the common features are:

-This is a feature that automatically pulls the door shut when it is partially closed, preventing slamming or bouncing.
+This feature automatically pulls the door shut when it is partially closed, preventing slamming or bouncing.
 It reduces noise and wear and tear on the door mechanism.

-This is a feature that allows the door to be opened or closed by pressing a button or using a remote control, without manual effort.
+This feature allows the door to be opened or closed by pressing a button or using a remote control, without manual effort.
 It is usually found on hatchbacks, lids, or sliding doors.
-Some luxury models like BMW i7 and Mercedes EQS have it available on the first and second row doors.
+Some luxury models like the BMW i7 and Mercedes EQS have it available on the first and second row doors.

 BMW i7 with powered doors